ADL demands Fox News fire Tucker Carlson over anti-Semitic trope: ‘This has deadly significance’

 “Now, I know that the left and all the little gatekeepers on Twitter become literally hysterical if you use the term ‘replacement,’ if you suggest that the Democratic Party is trying to replace the current electorate, the voters now casting ballots, with new people, more obedient voters from the third world,” Carlson said.
 “But they become hysterical because that’s what’s happening actually.
 Let’s just say it: That’s true.”

-Carlson then referenced the racist theory by name, dismissing it as the motivation for his remarks.
+Carlson then referenced the racist claim by name, dismissing it as the motivation for his remarks.

 “Everyone wants to make a racial issue out of it.
 Oh, you know, the white replacement theory?
 No, no, no,” he said.
 “I have less political power because they are importing a brand new electorate.
 Why should I sit back and take that?”

 The “great replacement theory” was popularized in 2012 by French writer Renaud Camus, who warned that Western countries face an impending White genocide.
-The theory has evolved into a bogus notion that a cabal of elite Jews are plotting to replace White populations with immigrants, Muslims and Black and Brown people, according to the ADL.
+The phrase has evolved into a bogus notion that a cabal of elite Jews are plotting to replace White populations with immigrants, Muslims and people of color, according to the ADL.

-The theory has been employed by far-right groups and mass killers.
+The “theory” has been employed by far-right groups and mass killers.
 In 2017 hundreds of white nationalists, neo-Nazis and Ku Klux Klan members marched through the streets of Charlottesville, chanting, “Jews will not replace us.”
-The man responsible for the 2019 massacre in Christchurch, New Zealand, killing 51 people at two mosques, cited the theory, as did the gunman who killed 20 people, seven of them Mexicans, at a Walmart in El Paso.
+The man responsible for the 2019 massacre in Christchurch, New Zealand, killing 51 people at two mosques, cited the racist claim, as did the gunman who killed 20 people, seven of them Mexicans, at a Walmart in El Paso.

-On CNN on Sunday morning, Greenblatt of the ADL said that Carlson’s words directly reflect the replacement theory and added that it’s not the first time the host has invoked discriminatory ideologies to justify his arguments.
+On CNN on Sunday morning, Greenblatt of the ADL said Carlson’s words directly reflect the “replacement theory” and added that it’s not the first time the host has invoked discriminatory ideologies to justify his arguments.

 “Tucker Carlson has a history of sanitizing stereotypes and of spreading this kind of poison, but what he did on Thursday night really was indeed, as you put it, a new low,” Greenblatt said.